openconfig/featureprofiles/feature/qos/ecn/otg_tests/dscp_transparency_test/README.md

 * Verify using DUTPort3 telemetry that:
     * Drops are seen in all queues except NC1 on DUTPort3
     * all queues reports non-zero transmit packets, octets.
-* Verify on ATEPort3 that all flows are recived w/o DSCP modification - all 64 values are observed
+* Verify on ATEPort3 that all flows are received w/o DSCP modification - all 64 values are observed
 * verify on ATEPort3 that:
-    * all recived packets with DSCP 48-63 has ECT(0) value
+    * all received packets with DSCP 48-63 has ECT(0) value
     * vast majority (almost all) packets with DSCP 0-47 has CE ECN value.

 ### Sub Test #3 - NC1 congestion
 * Generate 16 flows of traffic form ATEPort1 and  16 flows of traffic form ATEPort2 toward ATEPort3
     * each flow form ATEPort1 has distinct DSCP value from 48-63 range